 A great reminder that great ideas are nothing without great executions.
 Great ideas, says Howard, must be embraced by those who execute them, meet customers’ needs and meet business criteria.

 Better to drop the silly idea that “everyone can learn anything”.
 Sure they can, but it takes time.
 And sometimes you don’t have that time.

 - Growth for Growth’s sake is Poisonous

 When growth becomes your only focus your risk losing sight of who you are.

 Last but not least… Don’t forget your product.
 You must always excel in your core product.

-This is strictly personal, but as Starbucks talks about humanity and Italian espresso bar atmosphere, I couldn’t help but think that it’s a multinational with a bunch of all-the same stores talking.
+But as Starbucks talks about humanity and Italian espresso bar atmosphere, I couldn’t help but think about what Starbucks really is.